gulhameed361/TRF-Solver/README.md

 - Select Python 3.8.20 when setting up the environment.
 - Activate the environment.
 - Open Spyder IDE, then open the RunFile.py file.
-- Scroll to the indicated section (at the end: lines xxx-yyy) and add your grey box optimisation code.
+- Scroll to the indicated section (at the end: line 269 and onwards) and add your grey box optimisation code.

-A sample grey box optimisation setup is included in Run.py between lines xxx and xyz.
-Additional problems (used in the manuscript) are provided in problem_set.py and can be copied into Run.py.
+A sample grey box optimisation setup is included in Run.py between lines 269 and 311.
+Additional problems (used in the manuscript) are provided in ProblemSet.py and can be copied into RunFile.py.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
 Thanks for using TRF-Solver — enjoy optimising!